-By January 1, 2020, employers with 5 or more employees need to provide at least 2 hours of sexual harassment prevention training to all supervisory employees and at least 1 hour of training to all nonsupervisory employees.
+By January 1, 2021, employers with five or more employees need to provide at least two hours of sexual harassment prevention training to all supervisory employees and at least one hour of training to all nonsupervisory employees every two years.

 This law affects real estate brokers and agents, despite their independent contractor status.

 - in shorter segments, if the segments meet the time requirement.

 The Department of Fair Employment and Housing (DFEH) will develop and post their training courses on their website, but employers may also develop their own training.

 In the meantime, employers looking to get an early start on this requirement can use the DFEH’s Sexual Harassment and Abusive Conduct Prevention Toolkit in conjunction with an eligible trainer.
 [2 Calif.
 Code of Regulations §11024(a)(9)(A)]

 Beginning January 1, 2020, employers need to provide this training to:

 - employees hired to work for fewer than six months;

 within 30 days of their hire date or within their first 100 hours worked, whichever is first.